vcharrie/openshift-angularjs-nodejs-mongodb-quickstart/README.md

  - create an application with nodejs 0.6 and mongodb cartridges.
  - action hooks will setup nodejs 0.10.10 and set node/npm path and proxies

-# how to deploy (update your npm proxies)
+# how to deploy (custom config)
-(assume openshift application name is "ttt")
+The way to update your npm configuration : set your own proxies (assume openshift application name is "ttt")
 <pre>
 git clone https://github.com/boly38/openshift-angularjs-nodejs-mongodb-quickstart.git
 cd openshift-angularjs-nodejs-mongodb-quickstart/

+# update this file with your own config
+cat .openshift/lib/.npmrc

-cat .openshift/lib/.npmrc # update this file with your own config rhc create-app ttt nodejs-0.6 mongodb-2.2 --no-git rhc show-app ttt git remote add ttt ssh_git_url (the ssh git url given by rhc show-app ttt)
+rhc create-app ttt nodejs-0.6 mongodb-2.2 --no-git
+rhc show-app ttt
+git remote add ttt ssh_git_url (the ssh git url given by rhc show-app ttt)